helmedeiros/blog/content/en/posts/2022-12-10-welcoming-new-teammates.md

 ---
 title: Welcoming Someone New—Without Changing What Worked
 categories:
   - Technology
   - Leadership
 date: 2022-12-10 10:00:00-03:00
+description:
-description: How we structured onboarding for new teammates while maintaining our remote-first culture, with clear rituals and connected experiences that work both in-person and digitally.
+  How we structured onboarding for new teammates while maintaining our remote-first culture, with clear rituals and connected experiences that work both in-person and digitally.
 tags:
   - remote-first
   - onboarding
   - async
   - team-growth
   - rituals
 series: Remote-First Work
 series_order: 4
-subtitle: Software development concepts and practices
+subtitle: Scale your team while preserving culture—maintaining remote-first onboarding practices that create connection, clarity, and confidence for new hires
 ---

 ## Growing the Team Without Rewriting the Rules